damaniobie/Javascript/ShareYourStory/README.md

 The Share Your Story App.
-When finished will be a small social media outlet to write, save and share stories and interact with other users.
+When finished will be a small social media outlet to write, save and share stories and interact with other users.Tested through Xxamp and phpMyAdmin, database name: storytime